kathleenyoung1/Medicare_Clustering/README.md

-# Medicare Clustering Project for IEMS 308
+# IEMS 308 HW1: Medicare clustering project

-This project clustered medicare services.
+### Kathleen Young

+This repository contains all of the necessary files for the medicare data clustering assignment.
+These files include: